 Online gaming has only continued to grow in popularity over the past couple of years, and it shows no signs of slowing.
-With Esports on the rise too, better gaming performance and experience is absolutely essential within online multiplayer games.
+With online gaming showing no signs of slowing down, better performance and a seamless experience is absolutely essential within online multiplayer games.
 Enter game server hosting.

 What is a game server?

 Game server hosting is used to play and host multiplayer games over the internet.
-These servers can be local, with access via a local Intranet, or remote, with access internationally.
+These servers can be locally accessed through an intranet, or remotely across the world.
 Game servers constantly send and receive data in order to improve game performance and allow all players to take part in real-time with next to no lag.

-Game servers improve the overall experience of gaming by allowing users to control their game environment, which makes them a popular choice amongst avid gamers.
+Plus, game servers improve the overall experience of gaming by allowing users to control their game environment, which makes them a popular choice amongst avid gamers.
+Just remember that not all games allow you to host your own server – like Fortnite, Valorant and Overwatch – though there’s still plenty out there that do.

 Learn more: How to set up a Minecraft server